kubeflow/website/content/en/docs/gke/deploy/deploy-cli.md

 <a id="set-up-and-deploy"></a>
 ## Deploy Kubeflow

-To deploy kubeflow just run
+To deploy kubeflow, run the following command:

    ```
    make apply